Nicolás Lapentti: 2002

+2008-09

-In the Cincinnati Open 2008, Lapentti defeated David Ferrer in second round, Fernando Verdasco in the third round and faced No. 2 seed Rafael Nadal in the quarterfinals where he lost in straight sets.
+At the 2008 Cincinnati Open, Lapentti defeated David Ferrer in second round, Fernando Verdasco in the third round and faced No. 2 seed Rafael Nadal in the quarterfinals where he lost in straight sets.
 With that victory over Lapentti, Nadal clinched the world No. 1 ranking for the first time.

-In his last participation in a Grand Slam championship, he had to retire against Novak Djokovic in the first round of the 2009 French Open.
+In his last participation in a Grand Slam, he had to retire against Novak Djokovic at the 2009 French Open.

+2017

 In 2017, it was announced that Nicolás would compete in the Ecuador Open doubles draw alongside brother Giovanni, playing in the final event of his career.